AAAI2024 Global Competition on Math Problem Solving and Reasoning

 Award

-• An official certificate will be awarded to the top-3 teams.
+• An official certificate will be awarded to the top-3 teams for both track 1 and track 2.

-• The top-3 teams will be invited to give oral presentations during AAAI 2024.
+• The top-3 teams of two tracks will be invited to give oral presentations during AAAI 2024.

-• The first author of the top-3 teams will be invited to contribute to a competition review paper.
+• The first author of the top-3 teams from both tracks will be invited to contribute to a competition review paper.

 Note: The top-3 teams should make their training and testing code publicly available for verification after the testing submission deadline.